Pronouns: They / Them

 This was the start of Maite putting themselves on the front lines of movements seeking justice.

-One of the most memorable movements they were a part of was the North Dakota Pipeline Shutdown protests facilitated by the Water Protects.
+One of the most memorable movements they were a part of was the North Dakota Pipeline Shutdown protests facilitated by the Water Protectors.
 During the protests, Maite raised thousands of dollars to support Water Protectors on the front lines, and even joined the front lines themselves, witnessing/experiencing first hand the full barrage of human rights violations and police brutality facilitated by the United States Government, North Dakota and Private Police forces on their fellow peaceful protesters.

 As far as their adult life, Maite has worked Service Industry jobs for over 17 years, at restaurants, bars, call centers and more.
 Customer Service is one of their greatest skills.